catrionamaclean/my_first_repo/README.md

 This is my first attempt at creating a repository on GitHub.

 I will not lie, it is quite a scary experience!

+But, if you keep calm and follow the instructions, it becomes easier!